StevenPolley/hyp/hypd/README.md

 ./hypd generate defaultconfig > hypd.conf
 ```

 Make sure you take the time to review the hypd.conf file and edit it to your liking, this is the most important step.
+Make sure the network interface is correct, hypd will make an educated guess based on the interfaces your system has.

+If you have complex requirements, you can make the successAction/timeoutAction an external shell script.
+If you want to disable the timeoutAction, you can set timeoutSeconds to 0.

 Once you have set your config file, you can finally run hypd.